 "Do I have to use manure?"

-While we won’t go through the entire process in this particular blog, know that the resources are out there, like these tried and true blogs:
+While we won’t go through the entire process in this particular blog, know that free resources are out there to help you on your journey, like these tried and true blogs:

 - https://www.thekitchn.com/tips-for-setting-up-a-simple-backyard-compost-system-202160 (this one includes a great list of what you can and shouldn’t introduce into your compost!